top of page

 Adaptability and Continuous Learning

 The maritime sector is in a state of constant evolution, with new technologies, regulations, and challenges arising frequently.
 Successful Technical Superintendents must be adaptable and committed to ongoing learning to remain current with industry developments.
-Over time, they accumulate vast knowledge, becoming adept at problem-solving and learning from each unique experience.
+Over time, they accumulate vast knowledge, becoming skilled in problem-solving and learning from each unique experience & project onboard.

 A Ship Superintendent should typically possess three years of shipyard or ship management experience with commercial vessels, as well as a B.S. degree in marine transportation, marine engineering, or equivalent field.